tellurianinteractive/LocoNetMonitor/README.md

 When that person register for a meeting and specific layout, the person's FREMO-reserved adresses will be booket for that person.
 This means that the application cant fetch the person's reserved addresses.
 This saves administration work of registering address reservaltions for FREMO members.
+It also reserves *only* registered persons reserved addresses, leaving all other reserved FREMO-addresses open to anyone else.

 A few weeks before the meeting opens, other participants will have the option to reserve loco adresses.
 Of course, the application will guarantee that an adress can only be reserved by one person.

+**This solution combines makes it possible to use both address reservation schemes in a safe way.**